ciupava/FutureHighStreets/Workflow.md

 ### Open questions: *Updated at 22/09/2021 after chat with Mark*
 - [X] At which level to run the analysis: national scale or regional/LAD --> LAD
-- [X] Dimension of attractiveness values --> we temporarily use fixed value for Alpha = 1
+- [X] Dimension of attractiveness values --> for the attractiveness array we have used for Leeds a temporary 'rank' from 1 to 10 depending on the type of retail centre (see LUT), this shall be combined with the centre's size, as discussed in the internal document on OneDrive
-- [X] Calibration of the model --> we temporarily use fixed value for Beta = 1 (Waddington et al. 2019)
+- [X] Calibration of the model --> we we use (for the moment?) a fixed value for Alpha = 1 and Beta = 0.43 (Waddington et al. 2019)

 ### Workflow: